 Other Classes of Shares.
 The Fund offers Class A and Class C shares by a different prospectus.
+Class M and Class L shares are offered by separate prospectuses.
 Class A and Class C shares are subject to lower investment minimums, but are subject to sales charges, shareholders servicing fees, and distribution fees (Class C shares only).
-The Fund offers Class I and Class L shares by different prospectuses.
-Class I shares are subject to higher investment minimums, but are not subject to sales charges, distribution or shareholders servicing fees.
-Class L shares are subject to sales charges and shareholders servicing fees and distribution fees and are offered only on certain platforms.
+Class M shares are subject to distribution fees and are offered only through certain platforms.
+Class L shares are subject to sales charges, shareholders servicing fees and distribution fees and are offered only through certain platforms.